 Lung cancer may be treated in one or in a combination of ways.
-Surgery to remove any tumors is often a first step.
-If the cancer hasn’t spread, this may remove most of the cancerous cells.
+Surgery to remove any tumors is often the first step.
+If cancer hasn’t spread, this may remove most of the cancerous cells.
 For those who have outward lying tumors, or for whom surgery isn’t an option, radiofrequency ablation may be used.
-This is a procedure in which high frequency radio waves are used to heat and destroy tumors.
+This is a procedure in which high-frequency radio waves are used to heat and destroy tumors.

-The types of treatments used will depend on the type and stage of the cancer.
+The types of treatments used will depend on the type and stage of cancer.

 Is Lung Cancer Curable?